 I am a web designer, podcaster, photographer and political strategist.
-By day I help progressive campaigns and causes as the lead web developer at GPS Impact.
+By day I’m the Iowa Digital Director for John Delaney for President.
 By night I’m a husband to Emily, father to Eloise, and I produce a podcast called Walksheet.

 I got my political start in 2004 as a volunteer on the streets of Pittsburgh, PA while attending Pittsburgh Filmmakers.
 I’ve knocked on more doors in that city than my knuckles care to admit but it was good to be such an important part of those campaigns back then.